What is OpenCost?

 How is OpenCost governed?

-We are actively forming our governance model.
-Our plan is to align with the CNCF best practices, found here.
-Today, Kubecost’s technical team contributes all of the code submissions to OpenCost based on the inputs and feedback from a working group of founding contributors.
-The OpenCost spec is co-authored by founding members.
+OpenCost has a published governance model and is working towards being managed by our community of contributors.
+We are aligning with the CNCF best practices and encouraging contributors to participate in managing the project.
+Today, Kubecost’s technical team contributes most of the code submissions to OpenCost based on the inputs and feedback from the community, contributors, and their customers.
+The OpenCost Specification was co-authored by founding members.

 What does it mean to be a “Founding Contributor”?

-Founding contributors co-authored and contributed feedback to the OpenCost spec.
-Moving forward, Founding Contributors will continue to evolve the OpenCost project.
+Founding contributors co-authored and contributed feedback to the OpenCost Specification.
+Moving forward the greater OpenCost community will continue to evolve the OpenCost project.

 What providers does OpenCost support?